Paper 1:

 Students will investigate how historians investigate the past, construct claims, arguments and write accounts.

-Students will develop this knowledge as they analyse key features from and characteristics of the Elizabethan period by: explaining the significance of events and key individuals; analysing and using sources to investigate the topic; evaluating interpretations about the topic
+Students will develop this knowledge as they analyse key features from and characteristics of the Elizabethan period by: explaining the significance of events and key individuals; analysing and using sources to investigate the topic; evaluating interpretations about the topic.

-The poor: reasons for the increase in poverty; attitudes and responses to poverty; the reasons for government action and the seriousness of the problem.
+Why was there so much poverty in Elizabethan England?
+Including: reasons for the increase in poverty; attitudes and responses to poverty; the reasons for government action and the seriousness of the problem.

-English sailors: Hawkins and Drake; circumnavigation 1577–1580, voyages and trade; the role of Raleigh. – The Historic Environment – The Americas and Drake’s circumnavigation of the globe
+What were the voyages of exploration and why were they so important?
+Including:: Hawkins and Drake; circumnavigation 1577–1580, voyages and trade; the role of Raleigh. – The Historic Environment – The Americas and Drake’s circumnavigation of the globe

 Year 11